When to Travel to Seoul, South Korea: Seasonal & Monthly Weather Guide

 What to wear in spring

-Even with the milder temperatures, you’ll want to keep some warmer outerwear or mid-layers handy.
+Even with the milder temperatures, I recommend keeping some warmer outerwear or mid-layers handy.
 The possibility of cooler temperatures still lingers in spring.
-Pair a comfortable fleece jacket with a waterproof jacket or softshell jacket.
-It’s a great combo when the spring weather conditions aren’t co-operating.

 Summer